-The Inference Tax: Why 80% of Your AI Budget Burns in Production
+The Inference Tax: Why Most of Your AI Budget Lives in Production

-The Inference Tax: Why 80% of Your AI Budget Burns in Production
+The Inference Tax: Why Most of Your AI Budget Lives in Production

 The Real Cost of Running AI

 When enterprises budget for AI, they typically account for model costs: OpenAI API fees, AWS Bedrock charges, Azure OpenAI credits.
-That’s the 15-20% of your AI spend that actually shows up labeled as “AI.”
+That’s the 15-20% of your AI spend that actually shows up labeled as “AI”—what we’ve called the hidden tax of AI.

 The other 80-85%?
 It’s scattered across your infrastructure in ways cloud billing wasn’t designed to reveal.